SLU-biochar/biochar-systems-dev/content/en/modules/6-product-eol/index.md

 "
 title_image: "biochar-compost-lindeborg.jpg" # find a img of pyrolysis oil and gas, or a burner of it, or a condenser...
-title_image_credit: "Stockholm Vatten och Avfall"
+title_image_credit: "Biochar-compost blend, E. Azzi"
 draft: false
 menu:
   main: